Blog > Permanent vs Temporary Accounts: What’s the Difference?

 Permanent accounts provide an overview of a business’s financial state during a given time and help inform financial decisions in the future.

-A few accounts fall under the umbrella of permanent accounts examples, such as:
+A few accounts fall under the umbrella of permanent accounts and are not temporary accounts are:

 • Asset accounts